Ouy History, Family Crest & Coats of Arms

 Due to their great influence and participation in the affairs of Gévaudan, descendants of this ancient family were granted titles such as Lords of La Fagette and had their nobility confirmed and recorded till the end of the 17th century.

-Important Dates for the Ouy family
+Early History of the Ouy family

 This web page shows only a small excerpt of our Ouy research.
 Another 105 words (8 lines of text) covering the years 1259, 1642, 1715, 1665, 1722, 1550, 1617 and 1624 are included under the topic Early Ouy History in all our PDF Extended History products and printed products wherever possible.